 When a question arises as to the appropriate delineation between a faculty member's university responsibilities and his/her private consulting activity, the faculty member should discuss the situation with staff in the school of his/her primary affiliation.
-Contact information is available at web.jhu.edu/conflict\of\interest/contact\us.
+Contact information is available at outsideinterests.jhu.edu/contact.